gsinclair/whitestone/doc/attest.markdown

                              C(symbol) { code... }
                              C(:done) { some_method(5, :deep) }

-Notes:

-* The order of arguments in `Eq OBJ, VALUE` is different from test/unit, where the expected value comes first.
+**Note**:  The order of arguments in `Eq OBJ, VALUE` is different from test/unit, where the expected value comes first.
 To remember it, compare the following two lines.

+{% highlight ruby %}

       T { person.name == "Theresa" }
       Eq  person.name,   "Theresa"

+{% endhighlight %}

   The same is true for `Ko OBJ, CLASS`:

+{% highlight ruby %}

       T { object.kind_of?
 String }
       Ko  object, String

+{% endhighlight %}

-### Negative assertions and queries
+### Negative assertions, queries and no-op methods

 Each assertion method has three _modes_: assert, negate and query.
 Best demonstrated by example:

+{% highlight ruby %}

     string = "foobar"
     Eq  string.upcase, "FOOBAR"          # assert